vadaszgergo/ipcalculator/Readme.md

 ## Features
+**Standard IP calculator:**

+A similar tool like the command line ipcalc.
+It gives you details about subnet, netmask, host min and max, etc.

 **IP complement calculator:**

 Once given various IP ranges (`10.0.0.0/24`, `130.10.0.0/16`, `192.168.1.1/32`) the application calculates what are all other IP ranges which are not part of the given ranges.
 Example would be for `0.0.0.0/1` complement range would be `128.0.0.0/1`.